myloasm-docs/myloasm-docs.github.io/docs/qc.md

 **Duplicated small contigs:** we noticed that long-read assemblers can incorrectly duplicate small sequences (plasmids or viruses).

 The cause isn't always obvious, but we often found that a *single long read* can consist of *multiple copies* of the same plasmid.

+**Prematurely circuarlized contigs:** assemblers can prematurely circularize contigs, i.e., claim contigs are circular even though they are not.
+Algorithmically, this arises due to genome repeats.

 ## mylotools - scripts for myloasm outputs